Upgrade boring leftovers with these fun and easy recipes. From lasagna to carbonara, there’s a leftover spaghetti recipe for everyone!

 For an opposite take on the traditional spaghetti and meatballs, this recipe takes leftover spaghetti and makes them the balls of the dish with the meat sauce serving as the base.

-When it’s all nicely mixed together, make giant spaghetti balls.
-Jake an ice cream scoop (or use your hands if you like to get down and dirty in the kitchen) and
+When it’s all nicely mixed together, make giant spaghetti balls with an ice cream scoop (or use your hands if you like to get down and dirty in the kitchen).
+Then, lightly fry them in oil or spritz them in oil and then, bake them.

 2 — Spaghetti Lo Mein

-This is best for nights when you made too much pasta.
+This is best for nights when you make too much pasta.
 So, leave some pasta aside for spaghetti lo mein tomorrow night!
+It’s great as a main dish or even a side dish with our easy orange chicken recipe.

 3 — Leftover Pasta Frittata

-If your kids (or husband, for that matter) hate vegetables and love pasta, this is a great way to make them happy and help them get their vegetable intake for the day.
+If your kids (or husband, for that matter) hate vegetables and love pasta, then this pasta frittata is a great way to make them happy AND help them get their vegetable intake for the day.

 Simply add your desired vegetables like mushrooms, potatoes, spinach, or tomatoes to a hot skillet, mix in cheese and eggs, and voila!
 Your leftover spaghetti is now soft and chewy on the inside and crispy on the outside.